maximehiez/maxime365/src/content/blog/english/2025-07-15-purview-how-to-enable-dlp-teams-block-financial-data.md

 - *Microsoft Purview Suite* in addition to another license (*E3*, ...).

 **<u>Administrator role</u>**
-- An account with the *Global Administrator* or *Teams Administrator* role to access the Microsoft Purview Portal.
+- An account with the *Global Administrator* or *Compliance Administrator* role to access the Microsoft Purview Portal.

 ---